mlindegarde/misc--2025-draft/README.md

 * The LFFL rookie draft is 4 rounds long.
 * Each manager starts with one pick per round; however, this can change as a result of trades.
 * I have the 5th, 7th, 17th, and 20th picks in the 2025 LFFL Draft.
+* The other managers in the league have a tendancy to draft players from Ohio State.

 ## My Draft Preferences
 * I always look at the data in `2025-my-active-roster.csv` to identify areas of need.
 To do this, I: